 What is a Live Photo?

-Live Photos was primarily designed as a way to ensure that you don't miss the perfect shot when you snap a photo on your iPhone.
+Live Photos was originally designed as a way to ensure that you don't miss the perfect shot when you snap a photo on your iPhone.
 It does this by capturing a few frames of video before and after you press the shutter button.
 Once done, it selects the one image from that collection of frames that it thinks is the best.

 How to take a Live Photo